sbt/website/src/reference/00-Getting-Started/05-Basic-Def.md

 There are three flavors of key:

-- `SettingKey[T]`: a key for a value computed once (the value is computed when loading the subproject, and kept around).
+- `SettingKey[T]`: a key for a value evaluated only once (the value is computed when loading the subproject, and kept around).
-- `TaskKey[T]`: a key for a value, called a *task*, that has to be recomputed each time, potentially with side effects.
+- `TaskKey[T]`: a key for a value, called a *task*, that is evaluated each time it's referred to (similarly to a scala function), potentially with side effects.
 - `InputKey[T]`: a key for a task that has command line arguments as input.
 Check out [Input Tasks][Input-Tasks] for more details.